ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Rclone VFS and MergerFS Setup.md

 1. New files will not be available on Google Drive until you run the rclone move script
 2. There will be 3 points of failure on this setup, RClone, apps that are connected to MergerFS folder and MergerFS
+3. Monitoring functions such as Plex's "Update my library automatically" will not work for mounts.
+You may need to set your application to periodically scan the mount.

 Before we proceed, it is imperative to stop all rclone/plexdrive processes and stop all the apps that are connected to your rclone mount before proceeding.